 Founded in 2005, Freakonomics Radio is an American public radio program that discusses socioeconomic issues for a general audience.
 The show is a spin-off of the 2005 book Freakonomics.
 Journalist Stephen Dubner hosts the show, with economist Steven Levitt as a regular guest.
-The show is also distributed as a podcast and is among the most popular on iTunes.
+The show is distributed as a podcast and among the most popular on iTunes.
 The show is featured on NPR.

 Funded by / Ownership

-The website is owned by Freakonomics LLC with revenue derived through advertising and sales of branded merchandise.
+The website is owned by Freakonomics LLC, with revenue derived through advertising and sales of branded merchandise.